Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-2.md

 - Supported OS

-- The Tizen SDK does not support Ubuntu™ 11.10 but supports Ubuntu™ 12.04 and 12.10.
+- The Tizen SDK does not support Ubuntu 11.10 but supports Ubuntu 12.04 and 12.10.

 #### Known Issues